colts70/The-Sematic-Stack/README.md

 License MIT — open, public, decentralized.
 One-Sentence Definition DFH is the official public semantic and provenance index for any topic on the internet — a universal first-hop where meaning begins.

-🌐 DFH / SLPI: Most Companies Only Need 5 Anchors ✅ The 5-Anchor Meaning Layer (Default) Anchor Purpose /type What kind of thing this domain represents /entity The entity’s unique identity /url The domain’s authoritative location /canonical The canonical name / label / ID /sitemap The surface area the domain exposes
+🌐 DFH / SLPI: Most Companies Only Need 5 Anchors

+✅ The 5-Anchor Meaning Layer (Default) Anchor Purpose

+/type: What kind of thing this domain represents

+/entity: The entity’s unique identity

+/url: The domain’s authoritative location

+/canonical: The canonical name / label / ID

+/sitemap: The Crawl here first directory.

 Minimal.
 Universal.
 Deterministic.
 Please refer to the other repositories regarding AI grounding.